bookingactivities/booking-activities/readme.txt

 **Display**

-* **Shortcodes** to display booking forms, customer's bookings list, or simple calendars
+* **Shortcodes** to display reservation forms, customer's bookings list, or simple calendars
-* ★ Display events from multiple calendars and activities at once
+* ★ Display events from multiple schedules and activities at once
 * ★ **One-click booking**: just pick the desired event on the calendar and click on "Book"!
-* *If you do not use WooCommerce, customers must be logged in to book*
+* *If you do not use WooCommerce, customers must be logged in to make a reservation*
 * 100% responsive: looks great on mobiles, tablets and computers.

 **Online payments with WooCommerce**